rust-lang/book/nostarch/chapter02.md

 version that is at least 0.8.5 but below 0.9.0.

-Cargo considers these versions to have public APIs compatible with version 0.8.5, and this specification ensures you’ll get the latest patch release that will still compile with the code in this chapter.
+Cargo considers these versions to have public APIs compatible with version 0.8.5.
 Any version 0.9.0 or greater is not guaranteed to have the same API as what the following examples use.

 Now, without changing any of the code, let’s build the project, as shown in Listing 2-2.